| |

 • How to appropriately channel feelings of anger

-The 51 anger activities that I will be sharing in the next section include:
+The 64 anger activities that I will be sharing in the next sections include:

 • 30 Anger management activities and strategies for kids (all these activities are included in the printable calm-down strategy cards)